 Congratulations on your new puppy!
-You can be overwhelmed at when you first get your new puppy because there are a myriad of things to do and supplies to buy.
+You can be overwhelmed when you first get your new puppy because there are a myriad of things to do and supplies to buy.
 It’s almost like preparing for a new baby.
 Here’s just a brief summary of the important things to do.

 Get puppy supplies, puppy food, and toys.
 Take a look at my favorite new puppy supplies, and I think they’ll be yours, too.

 Puppy proof your home and yard to keep your new puppy safe.

 Find a great veterinarian who will explain about puppy health care including testing for worms and parasites as well as explaining the importance of vaccines.

 Find a great groomer and learn how you can do take care of some grooming issues at home.

 Learn about puppy behavior, including puppy separation anxiety, to help his emotional well-being.